 Walk down a few stores to Marzipan.
 Don’t be confused by the addresses, many of these places are part of the same building.

 - Chocolate Rogelach @Marzipan Bakery (Badatz) – 44 Agripas Street

 Famous the world over for making the best chocolate rogelach, this Marzipan Bakery is always full of locals and tourists filling boxes of rogelach as soon as they come out the oven.
-Although the bakery sells many other delicious goodies, including other flavors of rogelach, the original chocolate are the most popular.
-The secret ingredient is the sticky sugar syrup that is poured over them as they come out the oven and this also helps them last longer.
-Not only do they freeze really well, they are also really tasty straight from the freezer.
+Although the bakery sells many other delicious goodies, including other flavors of rogelach, the original chocolate is the most popular.
+The secret ingredient is the sticky sugar syrup that is poured over them as they come out of the oven and this also helps them last longer.
+Not only do they freeze really well, but they are also really tasty straight from the freezer.
 Pick up a few as a snack as you walk around the shuk or save them for later.

 Walk along the street and take a right into the covered shuk to the second store on the left.

 - Moroccan Cigars & Spicy Carrot Salad @Ma’adanei Tzidkiyahu (Kosher) – 70 Etz HaChaim Street